izaakrogan/react-native-navigator-performance/README.md

 We’re using Navigator.
 Why here: https://facebook.github.io/react-native/docs/navigator-comparison.html#content

 So we’ve built our beautiful navbar.
-All good bar one major issue: Page transitions are slow and it takes a second or so for the app to *React* to a user touch and navigate to their selected page.
+All good *bar* one major issue: Page transitions are slow and it takes a second or so for the app to *React* to a user's touch and navigate to their selected page.

-Why
+###Why

 Navigator animations are controlled by the JavaScript thread.
-If there is a heavy animation or big component to process, this will lock up the JavaScript thread and it won't be unable to send data to the main thread - breaking the UX.
+If there is a heavy animation or big component to process, this will lock up the JavaScript thread and it won't be unable to send data to the main thread until it's finished processing - which mean the view will not be updated and we've got a broken UX.

-How we solved this
+###How we fixed this
-The InteractionManager
+*The InteractionManager*

-“InteractionManager allows long-running work to be scheduled after any interactions/animations have completed.”
+"InteractionManager allows long-running work to be scheduled after any interactions/animations have completed."

 Applications can schedule tasks to run after interactions with the following: